 Sending standard audit file to the tax authority

-Attention!
-The issues concerning the method of sending data electronically and technical specifications for the storage media on which papers... may be recorded and transmitted, shall be laid down in a Regulation by the Minister of Finance.
+Note!
+Issues concerning the method of electronic transmission of data and technical specifications for data carriers, on which books may be recorded and transferred, are defined in the Regulation of the Minister of Finance.

 Important!
-If you want to send on your own, you can use the program made available by the Ministry of Finance.
-It allows for the preparation of data in a format for the VAT records ( jpk_vat) and sending them to the system of the Ministry of Finance.
-More information and a detailed description of the of the programme can be found on the Ministry of Finance website.
+If you want to send standard audit file by yourself, you can use the program provided by the Ministry of Finance.
+More information and a detailed description of the programme can be found on the website of the Ministry of Finance.

-If you have any problems or questions in connection with the single audit file you can send them to an e-mail to email@example.com.Share Print
+If you have any problems or questions in connection with the standard audit file you can send them to an e-mail to firstname.lastname@example.org.Share Print